ricardomalias/.net-core-angular-sensor-monitor/README.md

     - interface with table and graphic
     - better scripts to deploy
     - more tests to cover every step of the application
+    - access ElasticSearch using singleton, I have started this, but did not finished